-The Korean Kennel Federation and Jindo Dogs Guild of Korea certifies and registers this dog.
+The Korean Kennel Federation and Jindo Dogs Guild of Korea certify and register this dog.

 You cannot forget the story of loyal Baekgu.
-The dog returned to his master travelling for 7 months across 300 kms.
+The dog returned to his master traveling for 7 months across 300 km.
 The dog was bruised and battered and became a national hero.

 This breed is one of the oldest Korean dogs.
 This dog breed is ancient to Jindo Island in South Korea.
 There is no precise scientific research to know Jindo’s ancestors, making it tough to know this breed’s origin.

-The dog weighs between 18 kgs and 25 kgs and has a height 50 cm to 55 cm.
-It has a medium and double coat with a square shaped body.
+The dog weighs between 18 kgs and 25 kgs and has a height of 50 cm to 55 cm.
+It has a medium and double coat with a square-shaped body.

-The have a wedge shaped head, erect ears and double coat.
+They have a wedge-shaped head, erect ears, and double coat.
 This breed looks similar to Japanese Akita Inu.

 Jindos are very active and super loyal to their owners, this is why they are no ideal for service roles.